rahul22mrk/strivers-sde-sheet-45days/Linked-List/Striver_SDE_Sheet_LinkedList_Series_part-1.md

 Step 1: Copy C's value to B: ... → [A] → [C'] → [C] → ...
 Step 2: Skip C: ... → [A] → [C'] → ...
-Result: B is effectively deleted (its value became C, and C was skipped)
+Result: B is effectively deleted
 ```

 **Technique 2: Interleaving Copies (for cloning)**